ABOUT THE ARTIST

-The creativity of painting and drawing sustains me, fulfills me, and makes me a better person.
-After spending many years in Corporate Graphic Design, I was an Artist in Residence at Maryland Hall for the Creative Arts, where I was active in coordinating the Figure Drawing and Portrait Painting Co-Op groups.
-This showed me that there are endless possibilities in working with the human face and figure, and I am intrigued by the natural beauty, grace and strength of the human form.
+The creativity process sustains me, fulfills me, and makes me a better person.
+After spending many years in Corporate Graphic Design, I was an Artist in Residence at Maryland Hall for the Creative Arts, where I was active in coordinating the Figure Drawing and Portrait Painting classes The endless possibilities in working with the human face and figure, and the natural beauty, grace and strength of the human form intrigues me.

 I love to explore how different media and techniques can affect the mood of the final art.
 The Classical and Impressionist masters are a big influence on my work, as well as modern techniques like alla prima.

-Currently I am working on a series of pieces based on the concept of Secular Humanism.
-This is a philosophy of imagination and reason, celebrating human life, rights and liberties.
-It originated during the Renaissance, when art began to part from alter pieces and paintings of Biblical scenes commissioned by the church.
-Instead, wealthy merchants started commissioning painting and sculptures of humans, or pagan gods.
-I am creating a body of work exploring modern humans of all ages and races at work, play, and rest.
-I live most of the year as an expatriate in Saudi Arabia, and enjoy the diversity of the people around me for inspiration.
+I have been combining classical realism with figurative sculpture, playing with figures breaking through the plane of "reality".
+My work is based on the concept of Secular Humanism, a philosophy of imagination and reason, celebrating human life, rights and liberties.
+I am creating a body of work exploring the diversity of modern humans of all ages and races at work, play, and rest, and representing our human reality through art.
+I spent many of the past 4 years as an expatriate in Saudi Arabia, and have enjoyed the variety of people around me for inspiration.